 If you don’t have an emergency fund, something like your car breaking down could put a huge dent into your finances.
 With an emergency fund, you simply dip into it when the need arises, and your regular budget isn’t affected.
 Without one, you might have to go into debt just to finance your emergency, which can throw your budget way out of whack and leave you without any room to breathe.

 Solution: Don’t let emergencies put you in a financial hole.
-Put a little bit of money towards an emergency fund every month.
-If you’re quite unsure on where to begin, here’s our guide on how to start your emergency fund.
-Hopefully it will help you take that first step.
+Try and make it a habit to put a little bit of money towards an emergency fund every month.

 A credit card is a great personal finance tool which can actually save you money — if you use it well.
-But let’s say you owe P10,000 on your credit card, and that seems like too much, so you just pay the 5% minimum — P500.
-With a 3.5% monthly interest, not only will it take you 33 months to pay off your card, but you’ll end up paying a total of P6,396.47 extra in interest!
+But let’s say you owe ₱10,000 on your credit card, and that seems like too much, so you just pay the 5% minimum — ₱500.
+With a 3.5% monthly interest, not only will it take you 33 months to pay off your card, but you’ll end up paying a total of ₱6,396.47 extra in interest!
 That’s almost 64% more than your original debt!

 Some cards are even more devious, with only a 3% minimum payment, but with a 3.5% monthly interest.
 If you only paid the minimum, you would just end up owing the bank more and more money.
 Only paying the minimum is a sure way for you to lose huge amounts of money over time.

 Solution: Try to pay your credit card bills in full every month.
-If that’s impossible, try one of these strategies to beat credit card debt.
-Even small extra payments can make a difference, such as the snowflake method of getting rid of credit card debt, which could even be more achievable for you.
+If that’s impossible, try one of these strategies to beat debt.
+Even small extra payments can make a difference, which could be more achievable for you.
 The faster you can get rid of credit card debt, the more money you can put towards your financial future.

 You’re almost running out of money, but it’s all right, you tell yourself, because payday is tomorrow.
 This is called living paycheck to paycheck — or, in Filipino, isang kahig, isang tuka.
 And while this may be normal for a lot of people, it’s not going to lead to financial stability in your future.